Tech-at-DU/React-Redux-Tetris-Tutorial/P08-Actions-and-Reducers/readme.md

 npm install react-redux
 ```

-Redux is a state management library and can be used with any package React-redux provides the utility to get React and Redux working together.
+Redux is a state management library and can be used with any project.
+React-redux provides the utility to get React and Redux working together.
 Redux Toolkit makes it easier to use Redux.

 ## Create the Store